A Glimpse of A Town

 Any grocery stores likewise either stand empty, or are now the town municipal larder, and are as well guarded as the town hall or the police station, though this will depend upon the construction of the store in question.

 Most villages in Twilight : 2000 do not have any sort of real electrical power.
-The ones that do often generate either by water, wind, or a surviving nuclear power plant.
+The ones that are often generated either by water, wind, or a surviving nuclear power plant.
 In any of these cases, the village will take great pains to disguise the fact that it does, in fact, have electricity.
 Nothing will attract marauders to a town like unshielded light in the distance.

 Any roads in town will be in poor repair, and nobody should be using any road bonuses on a table.